wine3603/multi-robot-searching/README.md

 # Multi-Robot-Searching

+RAP 2026 paper: Fast Exploration and Coverage of Unknown Indoor Environments Using Real-Time Semantic SLAM on Quadruped Robots

 A real-time semantic SLAM and autonomous exploration framework for quadruped robots.
 The system fuses Livox MID360 LiDAR and an FPV camera, builds a semantic occupancy grid map (rooms / corridors / walls / obstacles), performs onboard ground segmentation, and